Your Pathway into Endocrinology training in North Queensland

 - Completion of Royal Australasian College of Physicians (RACP) Basic Physician Training, including the RACP written and clinical examinations

-- Employment in an appropriate Advanced Training position
+- Employment in an accredited Advanced Training position

-- Refer to the Royal Australasian College of Physicians for further information in relation to selection into the training program
+- Refer to the Royal Australasian College of Physicians for further information about selection into the training program

 Total Training Time

 Total: 6 years (full-time)